JorgeSintes/jorgesintes.xyz/README.md

 git clone https://github.com/JorgeSintes/jorgesintes.xyz.git
 cd jorgesintes.xyz
 ```
-2. Start the Hugo server
+2. Start the Hugo server:
 ```bash
 hugo server
 ```
 This will start the local development server.
 Visit `http://localhost:1313` to view it.

 3. Create new posts by adding markdown files to `content/posts`, or adding folders with an `index.md` and a `thumbnail.jpg`.
-Hugo will automaticallyrender these in the blog post.
+Hugo will automatically render these in the blog post.

 ## Deployment
 For deployment, just run: